 You’ve finished the hard part, writing your manuscript and melding together text and images to create that perfect final draft.
 Now that you’ve saved your future ebook as a PDF file, it’s time to convert it into a highly effective (and usable) interactive ebook.
-Any text document can be converted into an EPUB format and readable on virtually every device.
+Any text document can be converted into an EPUB format that is readable on virtually every device.

 There are, however, just a few steps that you need to perform on the way to getting that ebook on the road.
 Fortunately for you, each step is extremely simple and easy to perform, with very little need for learning extra skills.
-All it takes is just a beady eye to winkle out any slippery grammar and spelling mistakes, a bit of planning and voila!
+All it takes is just a beady eye to winkle out any slippery grammar and spelling mistakes, a bit of planning, and voila!

 Step 1: Analyze the PDF

 You need to spend a bit of time thinking through which elements of your PDF you want to convert into interactive components.
 Although this can be done with the help of an instructional designer, it can also just as well be done on your own– and this might be particularly helpful if you’re on a tight budget.
 This initial step acts as a planning stage so that you decide the different parts of the outline that are interactive right from the beginning, and which parts are going to remain relatively simple text or images.

 At this point, it is also wise to bear in mind just how far you want to go with interactivity.
 You can go straight through to the PDF editor to add comments and highlight the elements you want to change and make the ebook as effectively interactive as possible.

 This can happen in multiple ways as well – and when it comes to interactivity, if you do it right, the ebook world really is your oyster.
 It can be something as simple as changing some text into a hyperlink that can pop up when the reader clicks on the hyperlink text.